leberhartphillips/Ceuta_OPEN/README.md

 **`data/Ceuta_OPEN_version_releases/`**
+To maintain reproducibility of past and future works using the database, we have archived all versions of CeutaOPEN in this directory.
+The latest version of the database contains the most up-to-date corrections and additions.
+If your study utilizes an older version, please cite the correct version accordingly.
+Here is the lastest release:

-  - [`Ceuta_OPEN_v1-4.sqlite`](https://github.com/leberhartphillips/Ceuta_OPEN/blob/master/data/Ceuta_OPEN_version_releases/Ceuta_OPEN_v1-4.sqlite "Ceuta OPEN data") contains the SQL (Structured Query Language) database of the following 5 tables (please click the black arrows to see column definitions):
+  - [`Ceuta_OPEN_v1-5.sqlite`](https://github.com/leberhartphillips/Ceuta_OPEN/blob/master/data/Ceuta_OPEN_version_releases/Ceuta_OPEN_v1-5.sqlite "Ceuta OPEN data") contains the SQL (Structured Query Language) database of the following 5 tables (please click the black arrows to see column definitions):

   <details>
   <summary>A. <b><code>Nests</code></b> – a table of all nests found and monitored.</summary>